Maltomatic/Verbosity/readme.md

 - Auxilary verbs and conjunctions are special print characters and are ignored if in the beginning of a line.
     - The line is treated as starting from the first non-auxilary, conjunction, determiner, or adposition word.
     - At most once per line, if an auxilary verb is encountered, print a space.
 This is done before any outputs from the line itself.
     - For each line, if the last word is a conjunction, print a linebreak.
 This is done after any outputs from the line itself.
-This is invalid if ther.e are punctuation marks past the last word
+This is invalid if there are punctuation marks past the last word
-- - Determiners(articles, quantifiers, etc.) and adpositions (in, to, etc.) are ignored when at the beginning of a line.
+- Determiners(articles, quantifiers, etc.) and adpositions (in, to, etc.) are ignored when at the beginning of a line.
     - The line is treated as starting from the first non-auxilary, conjunction, determiner, or adposition word.

 ## Line operations